 Anxiety is extremely prominent in individuals who suffer from post-traumatic stress disorder (PTSD).
 In these cases, Naturopaths help to provide symptomatic relief as well as correcting chemical imbalances, whilst a psychologist or counsellor may help to address unresolved emotions from past events.
 In any case, it is always up to the individual, and what treatment/s they believe will work best for them.

 Where to now?

-Anxiety is an extremely common condition that is successfully treated within our Sunshine Coast Naturopath or Brisbane Naturopath and Gold Coast Naturopath clinic.
-Our team of health practitioners formulate an individualised treatment plan that provides relief of symptoms while also addressing the cause, through scientifically-proven nutritional and lifestyle treatments and time-proven traditional naturopathic methods.
+Our team of health practitioners formulate an individualised treatment plan that may provide relief of symptoms while also addressing the cause, through scientifically-proven nutritional and lifestyle treatments and time-proven traditional naturopathic methods.

 We encourage all new patients to book in for a free 15 minute phone chat.